 - Ongoing efforts to prevent new aquatic invasive species

 - Facilitate short and long-term strategy and planning efforts for comprehensive lake management

 - Multiple Docks (approved, legal storage of five or more restricted watercraft)

 - Charter Boats (including liquor licenses)

 - Special Events (currently delegated to the Hennepin County Sheriff’s Water Patrol)

 - Winter De-icing

-The LMCD adopted a Strategic Plan for 2019/2020 and is in the process of updating the plan.
-This updated plan will build on previous work and introduces new initiatives to meet the current and future needs of Lake Minnetonka.
+The LMCDs adopted Strategic Plan for 2023/2024 will help to build on previous work and introduce new initiatives to meet the current and future needs of Lake Minnetonka.

 Focusing our efforts ensures that we will meet our mission to preserve and enhance the Lake Minnetonka experience.
 We look forward to working with all our partners in these efforts.